 - views of the Members are collated and discussed with the Chair and Vice Chair.
 They review the report and make a decision.

 - the final decision is made by the Service Director or nominated representative

 - case officer reports are published on our website in advance

 - the record of the decision is also published.

-We work closely to the timelines for actual Committee meetings.
 The reports will be publicly available in the Committee area of our website around 8-9 working days before the decision is due to be made.